Black hole - neutron star mergers: The first mass gap and kilonovae: Electromagnetic counterpart

-We find that the fraction of potentially detectable kilonovae associated with BH-NS mergers is negligible for small instruments: in $1000$ LIGO/Virgo detected BH-NS mergers only $\lesssim 1$ could be accompnied by a kilonova.
-For medium size instruments fraction of BH-NS mergers associated kilonovae varies from small ($\lesssim 7$ kilonova detections per $100$ LIGO/Virgo detections) to negligible (less than $1$ in $1000$).
-For large telescopes, slightly larger fractions are expected: up to $\sim 9$ kilonovae per $100$ LIGO/Virgo BH-NS detections, although much smaller fractions are possible.
-Additionally, if the model with low natal BH spins is taken into account (M483; Fuller BH spins) then no mass ejection and no kilonovae are expected to be associated with BH-NS mergers.
-In contrast, for highest natal BH spins (M383; Geneva BH spins) the mass ejection is the highest and incidence of kilonova detection is largest.
-This may surprisingly provide an avenue to test BH spins with EM detections of LIGO/Virgo BH-NS mergers.
+We find that the fraction of potentially detectable kilonovae associated with BH-NS mergers is negligible for small instruments: in $10,000$ LIGO/Virgo detected BH-NS mergers, only $\lesssim 1$ could be accompanied by a kilonova.
+For medium size instruments, the fraction of BH-NS mergers with associated detectable kilonovae varies from small ($\lesssim 4$ kilonova detections per $100$ LIGO/Virgo detections) to negligible ($2$ in $1000$).
+For large telescopes, a slightly larger fraction of kilonovae can be associated with LIGO/Virgo candidates: up to $\sim 7$ kilonovae per $100$ LIGO/Virgo BH-NS detections.
+Much smaller fractions are possible; for example, this fraction drops to $4$ kilonovae per $1000$ LIGO/Virgo BH-NS detections for our reference model (M280) for an 8-meter class telescope.